WELCOME TO ATOMIX EDUCATIONAL TRUST

 Historically, Tees Valley was a powerhouse of the UK's industrial sector, particularly in steelmaking, chemical production, and shipbuilding.
 This legacy is still evident in the region’s landscape and economy, however there is significant aspiration for economic diversification, cultural vibrancy, and environmental sustainability.
 The region is undergoing significant economic transformation, shifting from traditional industries to sectors such as digital technology, advanced manufacturing, and green energy.
 The Teesworks (opens in a new tab) site, for example, is one of Europe’s largest industrial regeneration projects, focusing on clean energy and innovative industries.

 Tees Valley has a diverse population with vibrant communities that reflect a mix of urban and rural lifestyles.
 Middlesbrough, the largest town in the region, is known for its multicultural atmosphere.
-The region also offers a rich cultural landscape with numerous museums, art galleries, sports centres and historic sites, as well as public parks, nature reserves, and the scenic seaside towns of Saltburn and Redcar.
-Slightly further afield, you are close to the historic city of Durham and the picturesque North York Moors National Park.
+The region also offers a rich cultural landscape with numerous museums, art galleries, sports centres and historic sites, as well as public parks, nature reserves, and the scenic seaside towns of Saltburn (opens in a new tab) and Redcar.
+Slightly further afield, you are close to the historic city of Durham (opens in a new tab) and the picturesque North York Moors National Park (opens in a new tab).

-You will be very pleasantly surprised by how much the North East area has to offer, there really is something for everybody.
+You will be very pleasantly surprised by how much the area has to offer, there really is something for everybody.
 It is this diversity and context of our region which gives us the greatest scope as a Trust to enrich our community by providing inclusive education to improve life chances of our young people.

 Information About Application and Guidance